SChoi005/CS-Knowledge/ProgrammingLanguages.md

 * <strong>Implicit Heap-Dynamic Variable</strong>
   * <strong>Implicit Heap-Dynamic Variable</strong> bound to heap storage only when they are assigned values.
 In fact, all their attributes are bound every time they are assigned, JavaScript

+## Scope

+### Static Scope
+* Scope of a variable can be statically determined.
+* Nested static scopes : Ada, JavaScript, Common LISP, Scheme, Fortran 2003+, F#, Python, JavaScript Example
+* Not nested static scopes : C, Java

+### Dynamic Scope
+* APL, SNOBOL4, and the early versions of LISP
+* Dynamic scoping is based on the calling sequence of subprograms

+## Data Types

 <strong>Reference</strong>
 * Robert W. Sebestra, "Concepts Of Programming Languages, 10th Edition"